 The EPA Stewardship Program is administered by the Copper Development Association.

-*Testing demonstrates effective antibacterial activity against Staphylococcus aureus, Enterobacter aerogenes, Methicillin-Resistant Staphylococcus aureus (MRSA), Escherichia coli O157:H7, and Pseudomonas aeruginosa.
+*Testing demonstrates effective antibacterial activity against Staphylococcus aureus, Enterobacter aerogenes, Methicillin-resistant Staphylococcus aureus (MRSA), Escherichia coli O157:H7, Pseudomonas aeruginosa and Vancomycin-resistant Enterococcus faecalis (VRE).
+MicroGuard touch surfaces reduce microbial contamination, but do not necessarily prevent cross contamination.